firebase/FirebaseUI-Android/database/README.md

 ### Find the RecyclerView

-We'll assume you've already added a `RecyclerVview` to your layout and have looked it up in the `onCreate` method of your activity:
+We'll assume you've already added a `RecyclerView` to your layout and have looked it up in the `onCreate` method of your activity:

 ```java
 @Override